 Current students in ASES may register in the spring – see each school’s website or check with the site coordinator.
 At Valley Elementary, registration for 1st – 5th grade students is held during school registration.
 Middle School registration for new students is during school registration days in August.
 Depending on the number of openings, students may register for the program or be placed on a wait list.
 Additionally, students may register throughout the school year if there are openings; and if the program is full, students will be wait-listed.

 The intent of the grant is that students who attend ASES should participate in the program for the full range of hours offered each day.
-The minimum attendance requirement is one-half of the offered program hours with students having an approved early release (ER) form signed by the parents.
-This form is mandated by the state in order to fund students who meet attendance requirements, as outlined in the grant.

 Purpose and Objectives